haukj/sosi_files_importer/README.md

 The add-on was originally written in C++ for Sketchup under 64-bit Windows10.
 For Blender the appropriate C++ code was compiled into a Windows only DLL and called from Python.

 For non-Windows platforms the repository now includes a simple Python fallback parser based on the GDAL library.
 When the DLL cannot be loaded, the addon will try to use GDAL to read SOSI files.
-The GDAL Python bindings must be installed separately (for instance with `brew install gdal` on macOS).
+The GDAL Python bindings must be installed separately (for instance with `brew install gdal` on macOS, which works on Apple M-series CPUs).

 The *scripts/sosi_files_importer/* directory contains the sources for the Python code as well as the original DLL placed in *bin/x64/*.

-Currently, this addon has only been tested with Blender 3.0 and the experimental Blender 3.2 under Windows10, but the GDAL parser has been verified on Linux.
+Currently, this addon has only been tested with Blender 3.0 and the experimental Blender 3.2 under Windows10.
+The GDAL based fallback has been verified on Linux and macOS on Apple M2 hardware.

 ![Example import](/images/ImportExample_0.png)